bcgov/DBC-APIM/api-specs/geocoder/glossary.md

 <a name="matchPrecisionNot">matchPrecisionNot</a> | A comma-separated list of matchPrecision levels to exclude from request results.
 For example, &matchPrecisionNot=unit,site will exclude matches at the unit and site levels.
 <a name="maxDistance">maxDistance</a> | The maximum distance (in metres) to search from the given point.
 If not specified, the maximum distance is unlimited.
 <a name="maxResults">maxResults</a> | Maximum number of matched addresses to return for each input address.
 The default is 1.
+<a name="minDegree">minDegree</a> | Minimum degree an intersection can have to be included in results.
+A dead-end has a degree of 1
+<a name="minDegree">minDegree</a> | The maximum degree an interesection can have to be included in results.
+A four-way stop has a degree of 4.
 <a name="minScore">minScore</a> | The minimum score an address match must have before it is included in the results.
 Scores range between 0 and 100 inclusive.
 The default is 0.
 <a name="narrativeLocation">narrativeLocation</a> | Turn-by-turn directions to the site.
 A narrative typically starts at the closest known, named physical feature to the site as in the following:<br>From Tlell, travel north on highway 16 till you see a big golden spruce tree on your left, hike west for about one kilometre.
 <a name="outputFormat">outputFormat</a> | Format of request results.
 Allowed values are xhtml, kml, csv, shpz, geojson, geojsonp, gml